SandSnip3r/pathery-vibecoded/README.md

 ## Logging

-The application generates three log files:
+The application generates two log files in the `logs/` directory:
 *   `solver.log`: Logs the progress of the genetic algorithm, including the best score at each generation.
 *   `benchmark_results.log`: Logs the results of the benchmark runs.
-*   `test.log`: Logs the results of the test runs.